kennolot/CTF-pi/1.weak_credentials/ctfpi1_1/README.md

 ### Objective

+To keep the challenge more difficult do not read `compose.yaml` and `init.sh`.
+After completion you may freely check them out.

-Run: `docker compose up --build -d`
+Run: `docker compose up --build -d` on Raspberry Pi.

+`hostname -I` to find out the IP, where redis is running on, usually it's the first IP.

+Also find the default redis port.

+Do this task on Raspberry Pi, over a remote connection.

 Find the default login and a way to retrieve the hidden flag from redis.